Medically reviewed by Drugs.com. Last updated on Aug 31, 2022.

 How is an incisional hernia diagnosed?

 Your healthcare provider will look and feel for a bulge in your incision.
-He may ask you to lie down with your legs bent.
-He may also ask you to cough while standing up.
+Your provider may ask you to lie down with your legs bent.
+You may also be asked to cough while standing up.
 You may need a CT scan to show the hernia.
 You may be asked to drink contrast liquid to help the hernia show up better in the pictures.
 Tell the healthcare provider if you have ever had an allergic reaction to contrast liquid.

 How is an incisional hernia treated?